shakebugs/shake-docs/docs/android/manage-sensitive-data.md

 ## Views
 You can mark any view as private, and it'll automatically be deleted from the screenshot.
+Private views are stored as a weak reference, they get cleared from the memory when not used anymore.

 Let's suppose you're building a shopping cart app and you want to delete the name and the credit card number views from the screenshot: